Murat-Karakaya/Tulip-theme/README.md

 # Nergis theme

-Nergis is a [Material Design](https://material.io) theme made for Cinnamon desktop environment (often used by Linux Mint).
+Nergis is a [Material Design](https://material.io) theme made for the Cinnamon desktop environment (often used by Linux Mint).
-It is ased on [Orchis-theme](https://github.com/vinceliuice/Orchis-theme)
+It is based on [Orchis-theme](https://github.com/vinceliuice/Orchis-theme)

 ![screenshot](images/screenshot.png?raw=true)